mittya/media-helper/README.md

-:exclamation: These days ig updated the code for some users, I will wait for all users to get an update to fix it.
+These days IG updated the code for some beta users, you may not be able to download video posts.

 # IG Helper